The Stanley Parable: The Stanley Parable: Ultra Deluxe (2022)

-Ultra Deluxe expands on the game's endings further, including further routes, new environments, and alternate endings.

-Within the Ultra Deluxe content is a series of endings that trigger the next.
-The player as Stanley discovers a new area of the game proclaiming "new content", but to the narrator's dismay, the content is extremely minimal.
-On the next reset of the game, the narrator guides Stanley to a new area called the Memory Zone, which recounts all the praise that The Stanley Parable had gotten, but soon find an area full of Steam (referred to as "Pressurized Gas" in the console versions) user reviews that are critical of the game, which leads the narrator to further distress that The Stanley Parable was not good enough.
-On another reset, the narrator guides Stanley to a showcase of features for The Stanley Parable 2, among which includes collectible figurines to seek in the game, and a "reassurance bucket", which appears in subsequent playthroughs and can be used to alter most initial endings of the game.
-After further replays of the game, the player revisits the Memory Zone to discover The Stanley Parable 2 has received an extremely negative reception.
-In all subsequent playthroughs, sequel numbers are added progressively to The Stanley Parable with a randomly generated subtitle, but otherwise no further changes to content.
+Ultra Deluxe expands on the game's endings further, including further routes, new environments, and additional endings.
+Players can select an option stating they've played the game before in order to access the new content quicker, as otherwise it takes playing several endings before the new content becomes accessible to the player.
+The player, as Stanley, discovers a new area of the game proclaiming "new content", among which is a bucket that can be used to alter the game's various endings.
+Another potential route added has the Narrator guide Stanley to a new area called the Memory Zone, which recounts all the praise that The Stanley Parable had gotten, but soon finds an area full of Steam (referred to as "Pressurized Gas" in the console and mobile versions) user reviews that are critical of the game, which leads the Narrator to further distress that The Stanley Parable was not good enough.
+Once all new content is completed, which includes a route in which Stanley discovers "The Stanley Parable 2" has received a negative critical response, the title screen will change to depict the new title, with no new further changes to content.